Article

 Osceola Arts

-Osceola Arts is joining the celebration with a visually stunning exhibit 'Art Without Borders / Arte Sin Fronteras.'
-Running from Sept.
-12 through Oct.
-29, this exhibit pays tribute to 60 Hispanic/Latinx artists who call Florida home.
+Osceola Arts is joining the celebration with a visually stunning exhibit 'Art in Public Places' Running from Sept.
+8 through Nov.
+10, this exhibit pays tribute to Hispanic/Latino artists who call Florida home.
 It's a testament to the vibrant cultural tapestry that enriches the region.
 Osceola Arts is committed to community-based art exhibitions, promoting a deeper understanding of life through the arts.